LASIK

 What should I expect during Femto-LASIK surgery?

 After numbing your eye, your ophthalmic surgeon will use a laser to create a thin flap.
 This flap is gently folded back to allow your surgeon to sculpt the lower layers of corneal tissue, thereby correcting your vision.
-At the end of the procedure, the flap is repositioned back to its original position.
+At the end of the procedure, the flap is put back in its original position.

 How safe is LASIK?